SirPepe/ornament/Readme.md

 // testEl.log logs "Disabled via fieldset: true"
 ```

+You can also still use the regular `formDisabledCallback()`.

 ### `@formStateRestore()`

-**Method decorator** that causes decorated class methods to run when a
+**Method and class field decorator** that causes decorated class methods to run
-form-associated component's `formStateRestoreCallback()` fires.
-This is not
+when a form-associated component's `formStateRestoreCallback()` fires.
+This does
-supported in Chrome-based browsers as of November 2023.
+not work in Chrome-based browsers as of November 2023.

 ### `@subscribe(...args)`